- The average cable and internet bill in the U.S. is now $118/mo.

 Most people are probably paying for more bandwidth than they need, or for premium cable networks they rarely watch.
-Consider speaking with a sales rep at your existing cable company to discuss options to save money directly with your current plan.
+Consider negotiating your bill with a sales rep at your existing cable company to discuss options to save money directly with your current plan.

-Most consumers simply don’t know that they are renting a $50-$80 dollar modem from their cable companies for anywhere between $10-$20 a month.
+Most consumers simply don’t know that they are renting a $50-$80 modem from their cable companies for anywhere between $10-$20/mo.
 Purchase your own equipment and immediately start saving.

 For consumers looking to save money, the best place to start is by analyzing all monthly expenses and deciding where they can make cuts.
 The cable bill for most people will almost certainly offer some opportunity to cut costs.
 Take a look at your monthly bill and speak with your cable provider today if you have questions about how you can save money.